Paweł Tanajno

-Paweł Jan Tanajno (born December 19, 1975) is a Polish entrepreneur and politician.
+Paweł Jan Tanajno (born 17 December 1975) is a Polish entrepreneur and politician.

 He studied law at Nicolaus Copernicus University in Toruń and holds a degree in marketing.
 From 1995 to 2004 he ran a computer company Sferis.
 He was also a member of foundations and a member of board of three other companies.
 He works as internet marketing specialist.

 From 2002 to 2003, Tanajno was a member of Civic Platform.
 He collaborated with Palikot's Movement but ended it due to financial inconsistencies in the party.
 He became a member of Direct Democracy in 2012 and served as party's spokesperson.

-Tanajno was DB's candidate in May 2015 presidential election.
-He gained 29,785 votes (0,2% overall) which placed him at last eleventh position.
+Tanajno was DB's candidate in the May 2015 presidential election.
+He gained 29,785 votes (0.2% overall) which placed him at 11th position among 11 candidates.
 He unsuccessfully ran for member of Sejm from Kukiz'15 list in October 2015.
+In 2018, he was a candidate in Warsaw mayoral election, obtaining 3,745 votes (0.42% overall) which placed him at 11th position among 14 candidates.
+Then, he was a candidate in 2020 Polish presidential election, obtaining 27,909 votes (0.14% overall) which placed him at 9th position among 11 candidates.

+In January 2025, he declared his participation in 2025 Polish presidential election.
+In April 2025 Polish Electoral Commission refused to register him as a candidate in 2025 Polish presidential election.